msimecek/Chatbot-Student-Workshop/README.md

 ![1518439123488](images/1518439123488.png)

 Click through your newly created Bot Service.
-For example, you'll see that in the **channels** section, you can choose which communication channels the bot will be available on.**Test in Web Chat** will be used to quickly try out the conversation (it won't work at the moment).
+For example, you'll see that in the **channels** section, you can choose which communication channels the bot will be available on. **Test in Web Chat** will be used to quickly try out the conversation (it won't work at the moment).

-The chatbot code, the Web application that we created from scratch, must be accessible from the Internet.
-Therefore, you should deploy it to a Web server and obtain its HTTPS address.
-For testing, you can also reach the same effect directly from your computer using the [Ngrok](https://www.robinosborne.co.uk/2016/09/19/debugging-botframework-locally-using-ngrok/) tool.
+The chatbot code, the web application that we created from scratch, must be accessible from the internet.
+Therefore, you should deploy it to a web server and obtain its HTTPS address.
+For testing, you can also achieve the same effect directly from your computer using the [Ngrok](https://www.robinosborne.co.uk/2016/09/19/debugging-botframework-locally-using-ngrok/) tool.

-> In practice, you would simply deploy the chabtot [for example, to Azure](https://almvm.azurewebsites.net/labs/vsts/appservice/).
+> In practice, you would simply deploy the chatbot [to Azure, for example](https://almvm.azurewebsites.net/labs/vsts/appservice/).

-To enter the address of the Web application with your Chatbot, go in the **Settings**, then to the field **Messaging endpoint**, and add `/api/messages` to the end:
+To set the address of the web application in your chatbot, go to **Settings**, then to the field **Messaging endpoint**, and add `/api/messages` to the end:

 ![1518436343949](images/1518436343949.png)

-Now when you run the app in Visual Studio and try to write to the bot in **Test in Web Chat**, it should start responding:
+When you run the app in Visual Studio and try to communicate with the bot in **Test in Web Chat**, it should start responding:

 ![1518440218267](images/1518440218267.png)

-For Skype, add it in the **Channels** Section:
+For Skype, add it to the **Channels** section:

 ![1518440269608](images/1518440269608.png)

-After saving, just click on Skype in the channel list and start chatting:
+After saving, just click Skype in the channel list and start chatting:

 ![1518440394854](images/1518440394854.png)

 ## Conclusion

-In two sections, you learned how to create a simple chatbot in C#, how to send to a user a message enriched with images, and how to work with the state between messages.
+In two sections, you learned how to create a simple chatbot in C#, how to send a user a message enriched with images, and how to work with persisted state between messages.

-Possible additional extensions:
+Possible extensions:

-* Use RootDialog as a signpost that will offer the user whether he wants to prefer to know the answer to the question or to learn the names.
+* Use RootDialog as a router that will offer the user whether he wants to get an answer to a question or to learn names.
-* Ensure that the photos do not recur (i.e. not to show the same person several times until they are in the queue next).
+* Ensure that the photos do not repeat (i.e. not to show the same person several times until all other faces were used).
-* Load photos and people names dynamically, for example, from Office 365.
+* Load photos and people names dynamically, for example from Office 365.
-* Store the user states in your own table or SQL Database
+* Store the user states in your own table or SQL Database.

 ## Additional Resources